Topological Localisation in Time from PT Symmetry: RESULTS

-In summary, parity-time symmetry present in a two-level model facilitates non-trivial topology when the spectrum has an imaginary gap.
-The distinct topological phases are diagnosed by the hemispherical orientation of eigenvectors.
-The restriction to a single hemisphere in each phase enforces a localisation (peaking) of the wave intensity at a temporal interface where this topology is mismatched.
-Whilst we have focused on the two-level model whose parity-time symmetry operator is given by $\sigma_x\mathcal{K}$, any two-level Hamiltonian that satisfies $[H, \mathcal{PT}] = 0$, where $\mathcal{PT}$ is an antiunitary operator squaring to the identity, has directly analogous non-trivial imaginary-gap topology and thereby feature a robust intensity localisation effect \cite{SM}.
-This topological localisation invites the question as to whether it is a general phenomenon of imaginary-line-gapped models in the non-Hermitian AI class \cite{kawabata2019symmetry}, independent of the number of levels of the system.
-In the Supplemental Material \cite{SM} we show that this is not the case.
-An explicit four-level counterexample is provided in which a change in topological phase at a temporal interface does not lead to a localisation in the intensity.
+In summary, parity-time symmetry present in a two-mode model facilitates non-trivial topology when the spectrum has an imaginary gap.
+The distinct topological phases are diagnosed by the \emph{hemispherical orientation} of eigenvectors, i.e. by which hemisphere the growing eigenvector is located in.
+This restriction to a single hemisphere in each phase enforces a localisation of the wave intensity at a temporal interface where this topology is mismatched.
+Whilst we have focused on the two-mode model whose parity-time symmetry operator is given by $\sigma_x\mathcal{K}$, any two-mode Hamiltonian that satisfies $[H, \mathcal{PT}] = 0$, where $\mathcal{PT}$ is an antiunitary operator squaring to the identity, has directly analogous non-trivial imaginary-gap topology and thereby features a robust intensity localisation effect [S1].
+This invites the question as to whether localisation in time is a general phenomenon of imaginary-line-gapped models in the non-Hermitian AI class \cite{kawabata2019symmetry}, independent of the number of modes of the system.
+In section S6, we show that this is not the case: an explicit four-mode counterexample is provided in which a change in topological phase at a temporal interface does not lead to a localisation in the intensity.